The Dead (Swanwick short story): Themes

 "The Dead" has been read from a socioeconomic perspective.
 In an article about zombie fiction for the Financial Times, James Lovegrove described the dead as the social underclass.
 In interviews, Swanwick has described it as a story about capitalism, relating it to other science fiction stories inspired by Karl Marx, such as J. G. Ballard's "The Subliminal Man".
 It has also been described as a critique of late twentieth century capitalism and its uncaring, soulless nature, for which the dead are metaphors.
 Nonetheless, there may be hope for humanity.
 The same paper uses the story to demonstrate I. A. Richards' practical criticism and the ideas of sense and intention.

 The themes of sports, sex, and physicality have also been examined.
-Derek Theiss notes that while athletes are typically seen as domineeringly masculine, their consent is frequently elided, especially in the context of American college sports.
+Derek Thiess notes that while athletes are typically seen as domineeringly masculine, their consent is frequently elided, especially in the context of American college sports.
 In the boxing scene, the zombie fighter’s calm is superficially disorienting but fits the paradigm of the hegemonised athlete.
 On the other hand, the human fighter refuses either to surrender or to consent, instead acquiescing to the greater power.
-Theiss also notes a reference to the Haitian zombie in this scene.
+Thiess also notes a reference to the Haitian zombie in this scene.
 The paper compares the fight with the scene where Donald confronts Courtney: her zombie is unable to consent, and when he beats Donald the chief power relations are corporate rather than personal.
 In their previous sexual relationship, Donald manipulated Courtney; now she is his boss she is able to control both him and her zombie.
 Their situations have shifted, but the fundamental power relations are still present.
-Theiss states that the story extends the discourses about sexual violence, allowing readers to re-examine these discourses.
+Thiess states that the story extends the discourses about sexual violence, allowing readers to re-examine these discourses.